zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 # Model comparison

-The parameter combination that has the highest likelihood to have generated a given dataset is often what is used in downstream analyses and related to other variables of interest.
-While a fast estimation these parameters is therefore very useful, it is valueable to get a sense of the uncertainty associated with the estimation.
+The parameter combination that has the highest likelihood to have generated a given dataset (the maximum likelihood estimate) is often what is used in downstream analyses and related to other variables of interest.
+While a fast estimation these parameters is therefore very useful, it is valueable to get a sense of the uncertainty associated with the estimation as well.
 In this tutorial we introduce some of the toolbox's capabilities to assess this.

 When estimating the best-fitting parameters for a model (aDDM or otherwise) our ability to recover them is *always* limited to the parameter space we explore.
 Therefore, any computation of the uncertainty associated with specific parameters values is only with respect to other values that we have tried.